-Rework is when an engineer rewrites or deletes their own code that is less than three weeks old.
+Rework is when an engineer rewrites or deletes their own code that is less than 30 days old.

-But unusual spikes in rework can indicate various problems.
-For example, an engineer could be stuck, or your project's specs may be inadequate.
+But unusual spikes in Rework can indicate various problems.
+For example, an engineer could be stuck, or your project's specifications may be inadequate.

 Flow determines if multiple changes occur in the same hunk of code or in separate hunks of code.
 A hunk is a continuous block of code.
 A hunk can include removed, added or unchanged lines of code.